sreenidhi-vr/QlarityAI/README.md

 ---

-**🎉 Your PowerSchool AI Assistant is now ready for Microsoft Teams!**
+**🎉 Your AI Assistant is now ready for Microsoft Teams!**

-Users can get instant, accurate answers to PowerSchool documentation questions directly in Teams through @mentions, private chats, or team conversations, with rich interactive components powered by Adaptive Cards.
+Users can get instant, accurate answers to documentation questions directly in Teams through @mentions, private chats, or team conversations, with rich interactive components powered by Adaptive Cards.

 ## 🚨 Troubleshooting